KULeuven-MICAS/snitch_cluster/docs/tutorial/streamer_design.md

 # Try Modifying the Streamer!

 Let's try a simple exercise but we will spoil the answer to you already.
-Suppose we want the following streamer charateristics:
+Suppose we want the following streamer characteristics:
 - 2 temporal loop bounds
-- 1 reader and 1 writer that takes in 8 parallel inputs (and outputs) each with 64 bits wide and with FIFO depth of 16.
+- 1 reader and 1 writer that takes in 8 parallel inputs (and outputs) each 64 bits wide and with a FIFO depth of 16.
 - 8 TCDM ports for each reader and writer.

-The configuration streamer template should look like:
+The configuration streamer template should look like this:

 ```hjson
 snax_test_template :{